MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/bookings-app-admin.md

 # Manage the Bookings app in Microsoft Teams

 The Bookings app in Microsoft Teams offers a simple way to schedule in-person and virtual appointments.
-For examples, healthcare visits, financial consultations, interviews, customer support, and education office hours.
+For example, healthcare visits, financial consultations, interviews, customer support, and education office hours.
 To learn more, see [Virtual Appointments with Teams and the Bookings app](/microsoft-365/frontline/bookings-virtual-appointments).

 Schedulers can manage multiple department and staff calendars and communications with internal and external attendees, from a single experience.
 Virtual appointments are held via Teams meetings that offer robust videoconferencing capabilities.